ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/README.md

  - Keep the number of properties and methods on your exposed contracts to the minimum required.
 Do a small amount well.
  - Under [/Integrations/Implementations](./Implementations) create a folder with your service name (e.g. "Mississippi") to contain your files.
 At the root of your new folder include your Command, Config and a README.md.
 Copy the README format of existing integrations.
- - Handle error scenarios like auth errors and bad requests within your integration by throwing a CatalystBaseException.
+ - Handle error scenarios like auth errors and bad requests within your integration by throwing one of the exceptions in [/Integrations/Exceptions](./Exceptions).
  - Avoid adding a nuget package for your service's SDK.
 This will lead to bloat as many projects may use this library without using your service.
 Instead, use the Flurl library for RESTful requests.
 This will also keep testing consistient.
  - Write unit tests against your Command methods and put them in the OrderCloud.Catalyst.Tests project under `/IntegrationTests/[ServiceName]Tests.cs`.
 Mock API reponses from your service using [Flurl test practices](https://flurl.dev/docs/testable-http/) or something similar.
  - When you want to make methods or properties `private`, consider using `protected` instead so that client projects can extend your functionality.